charlieccarey/bio/README.md

 In the end, I did only want the single best hit for each of the 1,000,000 input sequences.

+One or more of the scripts was used to extract these.

 ### Manage many blasts.

 Over and over, I wanted to run blast to find potential homologs of sequences and wanted some flexibility in file naming and output.

-And maybe I was submitting different options to test their effect on the quality of my results.
+Or maybe I was submitting different options to test their effect on the quality of my results.

 Some of these scripts make that easier, particularly it seemed